czue/pegasus-docs/deployment.md

 # Deployment

-**Deployment support is a new feature in Pegasus under active development (as of October 2020)!
+**Deployment support is a new feature in Pegasus under active development (as of November 2020)!
 Watch this page for more updates and platforms, coming soon.**

 Pegasus can be deployed on any standard cloud infrastructure.